Remèdes rapides et naturels contre les reflux gastriques

 Tight clothing

 Tight clothing around the waist can put extra pressure on the stomach, which can worsen acid reflux.
-Opt for loose, comfortable clothing to avoid this pressure.
+Choose loose, comfortable clothing to avoid this pressure.

 Smoking